TS22082/grow_lib/README.md

 ## Grow Lab

-I want to set up a automated grow system.
-You can follow the project on [hackaday.io](https://hackaday.io/project/177878-raspi-grow)
+For more details including build logs and full component list check out: [hackaday.io](https://hackaday.io/project/177878-raspi-grow)

 ## Motivation

-I'd rather program than garden and the thought of automating the process excites me.
+I'd rather program than garden and the thought of automating the process seemed cool.
 I also have a bunch of spare parts I need to find a use for so it feels like this was supposed to happen.

 ## Description and current status

 This program lives on a raspberry pi and is accessible through ssh.
 If you run the main file you will be shown a menu with options to read from all sensors, the TSL2561, DHT22 or to quit the program.
 The high_low file is automated through a cronjob.
-This program is ran every 20 minutes and will record the highest and lowest readings to data/data/json.
+This program is ran every 20 minutes and will record the highest and lowest readings to data/data.json.

 ### Goals